Jordaneisenburger/fallback-studio/README.md

  So we've changed this component with a custom piece of content 'Custom Example shop' but kept the default styling.

  **Another example:**<br/>
- I've created a custom component called `TopBar` this one is not overwritten from `venia-concept`.
+ I've created a custom component called `TopBar` this one is not overwritten from `venia-concept` storefront.
 I want to include this on every page so i've copied the `Main` component from `venia-concept` to our `components` folder.

  As you can tell i've added aliases for all components that we are not changing and included my own custom component:
  ```